 Images and PDFs can be previewed in your browser.
 Save even more time with gallery mode.
 Gallery mode shows a thumbnail of all your images and PDFs, so it’s easy to find the right file.

 You can also set up notifications and security options.
-GDPR and data security are significant concerns right now.
+New regulations and data security are significant concerns right now.
 We make it easy for you to enable password protection when you send files with a simple toggle-on or off.

 The Mobile Side of Things

-Beyond the desktop browser.
-You can use web FTP service from any device.
+Beyond the desktop browser, you can use web FTP service from any device.
 Live with your tablet turned on?
 Never have your mobile phone out of sight?
-Modern file sharing services understand that is quite often how today’s business professionals operate.
+Modern file sharing services understand that quite often this is how today’s business professionals operate.

 Whether sending files, uploading images or previewing a PDF, you’re covered when you’re mobile.